Management's Discussion and Analysis of Financial Condition and Results of Operations

 Accounting rules governing defined benefit pension plans require that amounts recognized in financial statements be determined on an actuarial basis.
 The measurement of the company's pension obligations, costs and liabilities is dependent on a variety of assumptions selected by the company and used by the company's actuaries.
 These assumptions include estimates of the present value of projected future pension payments to plan participants, taking into consideration the likelihood of potential future events such as salary increases and demographic experience.
 The assumptions used in developing the required estimates include the following key factors: discount rates, salary growth, retirement rates, inflation, expected return on plan assets and mortality rates.

 As permitted for purposes of computing pension expense, the company uses a calculated value of plan assets (which is further described below).
-This allows that the effects of the performance of the pension plan's assets and changes in pension liability discount rates on the company's computation of pension income (expense) be amortized over future periods.
-A substantial portion of the company's pension plan assets and liabilities relates to its qualified defined benefit plan in the United States.
+This allows that the effects of the performance of the pension plan's assets on the company's computation of pension income or expense be amortized over future periods.
+A substantial portion of the company's pension plan assets relates to its qualified defined benefit plan in the United States.

-A significant element in determining the company's pension income (expense) is the expected long-term rate of return on plan assets.
+A significant element in determining the company's pension income or expense is the expected long-term rate of return on plan assets.
 The company sets the expected long-term rate of return based on the expected long-term return of the various asset categories in which it invests.
 The company considers the current expectations for future returns and the actual historical returns of each asset class.
 Also, because the company's investment policy is to actively manage certain asset classes where the potential exists to outperform the broader market, the expected returns for those asset classes are adjusted to reflect the expected additional returns.
-For 2011 and 2010, the company has assumed that the expected long-term rate of return on U.S. plan assets will be 8.00% and 8.75%, respectively, and on the company's non-U.S. plan assets will be 6.59% and 6.57%, respectively.
-A change of 25 basis points in the expected long-term rate of return for the company's U.S. and principal non-U.S. pension plans causes a change of approximately $10 million and $4 million, respectively, in pension expense.
+For 2012 and 2011, the company has assumed that the expected long-term rate of return on U.S. plan assets will be 8.00% and 8.75%, respectively, and on the company's non-U.S. plan assets will be 6.59% and 6.57%, respectively.
+A change of 25 basis points in the expected long-term rate of return for the company's U.S. and principal non-U.S. pension plans causes a change of approximately $9 million and $4 million, respectively, in pension expense.
 The assumed long-term rate of return on assets is applied to a calculated value of plan assets, which recognizes changes in the fair value of plan assets in a systematic manner over four years.
-This produces the expected return on plan assets that is included in pension income (expense).
+This produces the expected return on plan assets that is included in pension income or expense.
 The difference between this expected return and the actual return on plan assets is deferred.
-The net deferral of past asset gains (losses) affects the calculated value of plan assets and, ultimately, future pension income (expense).
-At December 31, 2010, for the company's U.S. qualified defined benefit pension plan, the calculated value of plan assets was $4.07 billion and the fair value was $3.90 billion.
+The net deferral of past asset gains or losses affects the calculated value of plan assets and, ultimately, future pension income or expense.
+At December 31, 2011, for the company's U.S. qualified defined benefit pension plan, the calculated value of plan assets was $3.67 billion and the fair value was $3.56 billion.

 Gains and losses are defined as changes in the amount of either the projected benefit obligation or plan assets resulting from experience different from that assumed and from changes in assumptions.
 Because gains and losses may reflect refinements in estimates as well as real changes in economic values and because some gains in one period may be offset by losses in another and vice versa, the accounting rules do not require recognition of gains and losses as components of net pension cost of the period in which they arise.

 As a minimum, amortization of an unrecognized net gain or loss must be included as a component of net pension cost for a year if, as of the beginning of the year, that unrecognized net gain or loss exceeds 10 percent of the greater of the projected benefit obligation or the calculated value of plan assets.
 If amortization is required, the minimum amortization is that excess above the 10 percent divided by the average remaining life expectancy of the plan participants.
-For the company's U.S. defined benefit pension plan and the company's principal non-U.S. pension plans, that period is approximately 21 years.
-At December 31, 2010, based on the calculated value of plan assets, the estimated unrecognized loss for the company's U.S. qualified defined benefit pension plan and the company's principal non-U.S. pension plans was $2.80 billion and $0.5 billion, respectively.
+For the company's U.S. qualified defined benefit pension plan and the company's principal non-U.S. pension plans, that period is approximately 21 years.
+At December 31, 2011, based on the calculated value of plan assets, the estimated unrecognized loss for the company's U.S. qualified defined benefit pension plan and the company's principal non-U.S. pension plans was $2.80 billion and $0.5 billion, respectively.

-For the year ended December 31, 2010, the company recognized consolidated pretax pension income of $2.9 million, compared with pretax pension income of $23.6 million for the year ended December 31, 2009.
-For 2011, the company expects to recognize pension expense of approximately $36 million.
+For the year ended December 31, 2011, the company recognized consolidated pretax pension expense of $34.3 million, compared with pretax pension income of $2.9 million for the year ended December 31, 2010.
+For 2012, the company expects to recognize pension expense of approximately $102 million.
 See Note 16 of the Notes to Consolidated Financial Statements.

 Factors that may affect future results